-Talking to your children about your diagnosis
+Talking to younger children about your diagnosis

 By talking to your children you give them permission to talk to you, your partner or a family member about their fears.
 It might also help to:

-- Tell children together: if you have more than one child, telling them together can keep secrets and misinformation to a minimum.
+- Tell children together – if you have more than one child, telling them together can keep secrets and misinformation to a minimum.

-- Keep it simple: dealing with your children's emotions on top of your own worry and exhaustion can be hard but being open with children can avoid the additional stress of trying to keep a secret.
+- Keep it simple – dealing with your children's emotions on top of your own worry and exhaustion can be hard but being open with children can avoid the additional stress of trying to keep a secret.

 How will my children react?